devmaufh/indigo/_posts/2019-01-08-python-readingdataset.markdown

 dataset_url="http://winterolympicsmedals.com/medals.csv"
 ```

-Now we have to make a read our data set with pandas, this is very easy beacause **Pandas** does all the hard work.
+Now we have to read our data set with pandas, this is very easy beacause **Pandas** does all the hard work.
 So we onlye have to type this lines of code:
 ```python
 dataset=pd.read_csv(dataset_url)
 ```